The Memory of Water

 The Memory of Water is a comedy written by English playwright Shelagh Stephenson, first staged at Hampstead Theatre in 1996.
 It won the 2000 Laurence Olivier Award for Best New Comedy.

 Characters

 Vi

-Vi is the mother of the three sisters and whose funeral they are together for.
+Vi is the mother of the three sisters, for whose funeral they have gathered.
 She was a glamorous woman when younger, with whom all the men of the village were enamoured.
-She was possibly not the best of mothers, not teaching the daughters of sex or of being a woman, which culminated in Mary becoming a teenage mother.
+She was perhaps not the best of mothers, not teaching her daughters about sex or about being a woman, which culminated in Mary's becoming a teenaged mother.

 Mary

 Mary is the middle child.
 Mary is a doctor whose five-year affair with Mike, a married doctor, is starting to show strain.
 She experiences a series of interactions with her mother's ghost, whereupon she discusses memory and their relationship.
 The audience is unsure whether the other sisters are privy to this relationship, as it is hinted that Vi visits all of them.
 Mary had a child at fourteen that she gave up (named Patrick) and this comes to light later in the play.
 Her life revolves around creating a memory of him, which she divests into a coma patient suffering from amnesia in which she is treating (imagining that he is Patrick) and if she can wake him she can awaken her own son from their estrangement.
 Patrick is dead, but Teresa has hidden this news from her sister, as it seems it is the most contentious issue for the family and its upholding of family pride.
 When Mary discovers Patrick is dead, it proves both healing and problematic for the sisters.